 TCH 19A must be completed by all new students applying to Father Michael McGivney Catholic Academy who live out of boundary or out of region.

 Once you are accepted to the Grade 9 FMM Pre-IB Programme, please complete and submit your course selection form and Special Programmes Fee.
-Also, if not already submitted, everyone must complete and submit the S1A Secondary Student Application FMMCA with the Student Activity Fee.
-All forms and fees are due within 1 week of receiving the letter of acceptance.
+Also, if not already submitted, everyone must complete the following set of documents:

 The extended essay is an in-depth study of a focused topic chosen from the list of available Diploma Programme subjects for the session in question.
 This is normally one of the student’s six chosen subjects for those taking the IB diploma, or a subject that a course student has a background in.
 It is intended to promote academic research and writing skills, providing students with an opportunity to engage in personal research in a topic of their own choice, under the guidance of a supervisor (an appropriately qualified member of staff within the school).
 This leads to a major piece of formally presented, structured writing, in which ideas and findings are communicated in a reasoned and coherent manner, appropriate to the subject chosen.